jonlpersson/ed-latimore/site/_posts/2016-10-01-dealing-with-getting-knocked-out-lessons-from-losing-a-fight.md

 The people who love you try to understand and give you words of encouragement, but in the end, you still feel alone and misunderstood.
 However, this is another clever ego trap.

-As long as you view yourself as different and superior, you are blocking the energy that people offer you out of their love for you and the kindness in their hearts.
+As long as you view yourself as different and superior, you are blocking the energy people offer you out of their love for you and the kindness in their hearts.

 ## Identity is a tricky thing